 Have you ever been given flowers for your birthday or any other special occasion and thought to yourself, do I ever have to throw these away?
 Well, the good news is you don’t always have to throw them away!
 You could try your hand at propagation, make some edible treats from flowers, replant a plant from a flower trimming – or you could have a go at DIY pressed flowers.

-There are so many reasons you could receive carnations, whether it be for your graduation, Mother’s Day, or just because someone thinks you’re real rad.
+There are so many reasons you could receive a carnation bouquet, whether it be for your graduation, Mother’s Day, or just because someone thinks you’re real rad.
 If you want the memories to live on, you should learn how to press carnations!
 Once you have your pressed flower, you can either display it as a keepsake or you could use it for pressed flower art.

 Pressed flower art is a really great way to create a keepsake, from potpourri to DIY pressed flower cards.
 Homemade cards are always a stellar way to show someone you love them, but imagine giving them a card with a pressed carnation from last year’s Valentine’s Day… So romantic!